Buy Tickets

 Duncan is a vertebrate population ecologist with expertise in pest animals, wildlife conservation and population modelling.
-His research focus on the drivers of population change to inform best practise management of wildlife.
-He is an Honorary Fellow at The University of Melbourne, Member of The Western Port Biosphere Research Committee, Secretary of the Phillip Island Nature Parks Animal Ethics Committee, and past Council Member of the Australian Mammal Society.
+His research focusses on the drivers of population change to inform best practise conservation and management of wildlife.
+He is an Honorary Fellow at The University of Melbourne, Chair of the Eastern Barred Bandicoot National Recovery Team, and member of numerous external advisory committees.

 Email: dsutherland@penguins.org.au